 On Sunday, September 23, from 12-4 p.m., Thomas Latane, Derek Olson, and Paul Nyborg will demonstrate how medieval furniture was made at Castlerock Museum in Alma, Wisconsin.

 The program will cover furniture construction starting with oak sections split from a log entirely with hand tools.
 It will include hewing and planing stiles and rails from the rived sections, cutting mortise and tenon joints, shaping and fitting panels, and decorating elements with carved designs and scratched moldings.

-Latane is a blacksmith and woodworker, with a shop in Pepin, Wis., where he focuses on pre-industrial technology.
+Latane is a blacksmith and wood worker with a shop in Pepin, Wis., where he focuses on pre-industrial technology.
 Olson is an award-winning woodworker from La Crosse, Wis., focused on hand-tool techniques.
-He has published articles in Popular Woodworking Magazine and is currently writing a book on Medieval furniture.
+Nyborg is an experienced blacksmith and woodworker.

 Admission is $6 for adults and $4 for students.
 Children four and under are free.
 Members receive a 50-percent discount.
 Contact the museum at 608-685-4231 or firstname.lastname@example.org for more details.